In 1895 when the Queen knighted Prime Minister Mackenzie Bowell, once a printer’s apprentice, newspapermen composed a ditty:

 Bowell quit school from Grade Four to scrub the floors at the Belleville Intelligencer and wound up owning the company.
 He was a drudge whose only escape was immersion in drudgery, clocking fifteen-hour days.
 Years later, when Bowell achieved fortune and fame, he kept a parrot trained to croak, “Wake-up.”

-Yet when Bowell died 104 years ago he received no state funeral.
-Even in life Bowell was forgotten.
-He spent a quarter-century languishing in the Senate to age 93.
-His papers in the national archives remained largely untouched until now.
+When Bowell died he received no state funeral.
+Even in life he was forgotten.
+Bowell spent a quarter-century languishing in the Senate to age 93.
+His papers in the national archives remained largely untouched.

 Sir Mackenzie Bowell: A Canadian Prime Minister Forgotten By History is an affectionate, candid portrait by Barry Wilson, for 35 years a reporter with the Western Producer.
 Bowell could have no more fitting biographer than an ex-newspaperman.
 “By any reasonable standard, his Canadian saga was an immigrant-makes-good success story,” writes Wilson.